DiegoRodriguez2018/market-place-rails-project/README.md

 ### Show Page Wireframes:
 ![Image](docs/show-page.png)

 ### 17. Describe the way tasks are allocated and tracked in your project.
+We decided to use GitHub Projects to manage our tasks.
+Before start, each morning we had a chat to discuss what were the goals for the day and what each team member is working on.
+We also discussed what were the current issues we were facing and then as a team created a few issues in GitHub and allocated a responsible team member.

+Communication continued during the day but usually everyone was assinged different tasks and everytime we completed an important stage we added a commit comment to close the issue in GitHub.

 ### 18. Discuss how Agile methodology is being implemented in your project.
+We implemented agile methodolgy by:
+* Regularly testing our app
+* Deploying and getting customer feedback early.
+* Focusing in software functionality first.
+* Implementing daily morning meetups allowing face to face conversation were we could discuss goals and issues ahead.
+* Aim for a sustainable development so we could maintain a constant pace.

 ### 19. Provide an overview and description of your Source control process.
+We decided that each team member was going to have access to push and authorize pull request in GitHub.
+We found this helped us to develop and deploy our website fast but also required us to communicate often and have a discussion of what changes we were implementing.
+Aslo, depending of the complexity of the pull request we reviewed the code as a team in order to avoid issues later.

 ### 20. Provide an overview and description of your Testing process.

 (As Scott just mentioned on slack feedback from another student would suffice.
 )

 ### 21. Discuss and analyse requirements related to information system security.
 (Make this a more general analysis of the ethics behind handling user data.
 )

 ### 22. Discuss methods you will use to protect information and data.
 (Encryption - hashing passwords automatically.
 Stripe - what manages and protects all credit card information Pundit - controls authorisations and what users can see.)

 ### 23. Research what your legal obligations are in relation to handling user data.